PortlandPerlMongers/pdx-pm-kwiki-data/markdown/November2006Meeting.md

-Most of the Perl components have been uploaded to CPAN, including one set of modules for editing/updating different kinds of bootloader config files, called Linux::Bootloader, another module WWW::[PkgFind](/PkgFind) for downloading software packages from web or ftp sites, or from cvs/git/svn, and another set of modules for parsing test output from different kinds of test programs, called Test::Parser.
+Most of the Perl components have been uploaded to CPAN, including one set of modules for editing/updating different kinds of bootloader config files, called Linux::Bootloader, another module WWW::[[PkgFind]] for downloading software packages from web or ftp sites, or from cvs/git/svn, and another set of modules for parsing test output from different kinds of test programs, called Test::Parser.
 We've also